fastapi/fastapi/docs/tutorial/dependencies/intro.md

 Actually, all (or most) of the web frameworks work in this same way.

 You never call those functions directly.
-The are called by your framework (in this case, **FastAPI**).
+They are called by your framework (in this case, **FastAPI**).

 With the Dependency Injection system, you can also tell **FastAPI** that your path operation function also "depends" on something else that should be executed before your path operation function, and **FastAPI** will take care of executing it and "injecting" the results.